Have you thought about a home chargepoint?

-Think about whether you're likely to move to a new house during your lease too.
+Think about whether you're likely to move to a new house during your lease.

 We’ll only pay for your first chargepoint to be installed, for your first fully electric car.
-So if you move home and you need a new chargepoint, you’ll need to pay for this and it could cost you from £750.
+So if you need a new chargepoint, you’ll need to pay for this and it could cost you from £750.

 Send photos and information to check your chargepoint can be installed

-They’ll ask you to send some information and take some photos of where you want the charger fitted and of where your fuse box is located.
+They’ll ask you to send some information and take some photos of where you want the charger fitted and a few other things.

 We recommend you have the chargepoint fitted before your new car is due to be delivered, so your installer can solve any complications.